-Turn the SELECT knob one click clockwise from the STOMP page(s), or double-press the MOD button to see the Mod settings pages.
-Turn SELECT another couple clicks clockwise or double-press the DELAY button to see the Delay pages.
+Turn the SELECT knob one click clockwise from the STOMP page(s) to see the Mod settings pages.
+Turn SELECT another couple clicks clockwise to see the Delay pages.
 For the most part, things here work like the other edit pages already described (and Chapter 6 will tell you about all the Mod and Delay models in detail).
 The pages look something like this: